Launch of new RAP

 Taking our drinks and hotel operations to a whole new level.

-In 2004, our drink and hotel operations took a gigantic leap forward with the acquisition of Australian Leisure and Hospitality Limited.
+In 2004, our drink and hotel operations take a gigantic leap forward with the acquisition of Australian Leisure and Hospitality Limited.

 Project Refresh kicks-off